eyaget/academic-kickstart2/content/author/admin/_index.md

 +++

 Eyasu is a research scientist at Institute for Infocomm Research (I2R), A*STAR.
-His research interests include privacy and security of systems and critical infrastructures.
+His research interests include privacy and security of computer systems and critical infrastructures.